Scholarships and Grants

 Each award requires a sponsoring department or faculty mentor to contribute $200/semester (Fall and Spring) or $300 (Summer), either from a research grant or from a general funds account.
 The rest of the award will be provided from NatSci funds.

 Any student in theNatural Sciences can apply.
 Awards will be selected on the basis of both merit and financial need.
-Applications received without Research Advisor and/or Unit Chair/Director signature will be considered incomplete and not reviewed.
+Applications received without Research Advisor and Unit Chair/Director reference letter indicating support will be considered incomplete and not reviewed.

 Deadline: September 15 for fall semester; January 15; April 1 for Summer semester

 Applications will open to students in the system approximately one month before the due date.
 Note: Incomplete applications or failure to comply with these instructions may result in delay or denial of the application.

 - Log in to MSU Scholarships page at https://scholarships.msu.edu/